 1000 Day Journey: Program and Partners

-1000 Day Journey, is a new development program led by World Vision, implemented together with expert organizations, monitored by academics and funded by the Government of Canada.
-The program launched in 2016 and will run for five years in Bangladesh, Kenya, Myanmar, Pakistan and Tanzania.
+1000 Day Journey is a new development program, known as the ENRICH grant, led by World Vision, implemented together with expert organizations, monitored by academics and funded by the Government of Canada.
+The program launched in 2016 and will run for six years in Bangladesh, Kenya, Myanmar and Tanzania.

 - Improved delivery of gender-sensitive health services